nx-v/ruko/README.md

 # Ruko

 a scripting language for a future browser-based game: _nu-Eden: Sundered Skies_
 Inspired by Haskell, Rust and Kotlin (hence the name, `(Ha)?ruko`)
+Compiles to JavaScript, HTML, CSS, WASM, and WGSL.